WangWenhao0716/VSC-DescriptorTrack-Submission/Test/README.md

 ```
 you will get the query features.

-However, because the file only includes extracted reference features and normalization features, we show how to get these two features here.
+However, because the file only includes extracted reference features and normalization features, we show how to get these two kinds of features here.